Nawaz Sharif: India

 Balochistan's Home Minister Sarfraz Bugti announced on 25 March 2016 that they had arrested an Indian naval intelligence officer working for Research and Analysis Wing (RAW).
-Kulbushan Yadav was allegedly involved in financially supporting terrorists and also confessed to his involvement in unrest in Karachi.
-The same day, India's Ministry of External Affairs stated that Yadav had had no involvement with the government since his early retirement from the Indian Navy.
+Kulbhushan Jadhav was alleged to be involved in financially supporting terrorists and to have also confessed to his involvement in the unrest in Karachi.
+The same day, India's Ministry of External Affairs stated that Jadhav had had no involvement with the government since his early retirement from the Indian Navy.
 India also demanded consular access for him.
 On 29 March 2016, Sharif's government released a six-minute video of Jadhav apparently confessing to the RAW's involvement in the country.
-On 1 April, Pakistan confirmed that security agencies had arrested several suspects believed to be working for RAW.
+On 1 April, Pakistan further said that security agencies had arrested several suspects believed to be working for RAW.

 A screenshot of 2016 Kashmir unrest.

-Relations between India and Pakistan escalated with the killing of Burhan Wani by Indian security forces on 8 July 2016.
-Anti-Indian protests started in all 10 districts of the Kashmir Valley.
-Protesters defied curfew with attacks on security forces and public properties.^{[20][21]} The unrest led to a standstill in bilateral relations.
+Relations between India and Pakistan escalated with the killing of Kashmiri militant Burhan Wani by Indian security forces on 8 July 2016.
+Anti-Indian protests started in all 10 districts of Indian-administered Kashmir.
+The unrest led to a standstill in bilateral relations.
 Indian Home Minister Rajnath Singh accused Pakistan of backing unrest in Kashmir.
 Tensions reached a boiling point when militants attacked an army base in the Indian-controlled side of Kashmir and killed 18 soldiers.
 Indian army military operations head Lieutenant-General Ranbir Singh claimed that there was evidence the attackers were members of an Islamist militant group in Pakistan.

 Addressing the UN General Assembly on 22 September 2016, Nawaz demanded an independent inquiry and a UN fact-finding mission to investigate extrajudicial killing and human rights abuses in Jammu and Kashmir.